-Ashley Ekins is Head of the Military History Section at the Australian War Memorial where he has worked as a military historian for 24 years.
+Ashley Ekins was the Head of the Military History Section at the Australian War Memorial where he worked as a military historian for more than 30 years.
 A graduate of the University of Adelaide, he specialises in the military history of the First World War and has published widely on the role of Australian soldiers in the Great War.
 His books on the First World War include: 1918 Year of Victory: The end of the Great War and the shaping of history (published in 2010 and shortlisted for the Templer Medal); War Wounds: Medicine and the trauma of conflict (2011); and The Anzac Book, C.E.W.
 Bean’s classic anthology of soldiers’ writings and art created on Gallipoli in 1915, published by the Memorial as a special third edition in 2010.

 Ashley has made a thorough study of the Gallipoli campaign and he has led the annual Australian War Memorial battlefield tours to Gallipoli since 1996.
 He has explored the battlefields extensively with Turkish, Australian and British experts and historians on over twenty visits, and he also wrote the popular pocket Guide to the Battlefields, Cemeteries and Memorials of the Gallipoli Peninsula (fifth edition published by the Memorial in 2012).
 He twice accompanied a government-appointed review team to Gallipoli as historical adviser and consultant in 2005.
 His most recent book is Gallipoli: A ridge too far (published in April 2013), a comprehensive multi-national study of the pivotal battles of the campaign which includes contributions by distinguished historians from all the main participating nations, Australia, New Zealand, Britain, Turkey, Germany, France and India.